‘AGT’ Judge Mel B Divorces Stephen Belafonte To ‘Make Amends’

 In a story of a whirlwind romance, Mel B and Stephen Belafonte dated for five months before they secretly tied the knot on June 6, 2007, in Las Vegas.
 More than a year later, in November 2008, they renewed their vows in Hurghada, Egypt in front of their families.
 But marriage between Mel B and Belafonte had been far from smooth.
 In December 2014, Mel B appeared on The X Factor UK with her face and arms bruised and scratched leading to speculations of her husband’s abuse.

 The AGT judge also had to defend her husband throughout their marriage on grounds of physical abuse when it was learned that he once battered his common-law wife Nicole Contreras in 2003 during a drunken frenzy.
-Belafonte and Contreras share a daughter, 12-year old Giselle.
+Belafonte and Contreras share a daughter, 12-year-old Giselle.
 In 2010, Belafonte went into another fight against three men at a luxury hotel where one ended up needing treatment to the hospital.

 [Featured Image by Noel Vasquez/Getty Images]